nik-ez/snowiq-docs/da-detached-mode.md

 ## Detached Mode

-Detached Mode is an offline mode for the Driver App that is manually activated and can be used if a network outage is expected within the working area due to severe weather in order to retain completed work on in-progress assignments.
+Detached Mode is an offline mode for the Driver App that is manually activated and can be used if a network outage is expected within the working area due to severe weather.
+This allows users to retain completed work on in-progress assignments during such events.

 ### Turn on the mode